 I made a very careful total cleanup with methylated spirits (alcohol).
-I made a new foam mount from 3.0 mm thick, soft poly foam, 13x60mm.
+I made a new foam mount from 3.0 mm thick, soft poly foam, 13 x 60mm.
 My foam mount is free floating under the crystal, with about 0.5 mm compression.
 The original foam was adhesive backed, and if deteriorated, cleans up well with the methylated spirits.

-I found that C198 across the crystal adjusted the symmetry OK and shifted the peak about +/- 20 Hz, and its adjustment is useful.
+I found that C198 across the crystal adjusted the "symmetry" OK and shifted the peak about +/- 20 Hz, and its adjustment is useful.
 Use an insulated trimtool here as C198 is all above ground.
+My C198 is 90% engaged.